Frequently Asked Questions

 I am interested in doing an independent study.
 How do I arrange for this?

 Second and third year students may register for up to three credits of independent study per semester, with a maximum of six credits in total.
-Maris Abbene, Associate Dean for Academic, Career and Students Services, can explain the requirements and the procedures for registering.
-Please click here for more information.
+Click here for more information.

 I have taken a course with an variable credit option.
-What do I need to do to obtain the credit override?
+What do I need to do to obtain the additional credit?

 Several courses offer the option of earning an additional credit, which is usually satisfied by writing a substantial analytical paper.
 The system will list the courses with the lower credit option.
-If you are interested in taking a course for the higher credit option, you must register for the course as listed on the computer, then pick up a Course Exception Form from the Academic Services Office, Stuart room 308.
-You must complete the form, have it signed by the professor, and return the form to Theresa Kachmar, Student Records, to obtain the credit override.
+If you are interested in taking a course for the higher credit option, you must register for the course, complete Course Exception form, have it signed by the professor, and return the form to Theresa Kachmar, Student Records, to obtain the additional credit.

 I would like to audit a class here at the Law School.
 Is this possible?

 Yes, you may audit a class with the permission of the faculty member teaching the course and the approval of Elizabeth Rosselot, Registrar and Assistant Dean for Academic Affairs.
 Your transcript will reflect your auditing the class.

 Is there a limit to the number of Clinical Courses I can take?